 How does one know they have liver fluke?

 At first, the ingestion of the parasite will not show any symptoms, depending upon the species.
 However, later when the parasite becomes infective, it shows symptoms like fever, chills, abdominal pain, liver inflammation, nausea and so on.

 Liver flukes are not contagious and cannot transfer from one person to the other.
 They spread is from contaminated fish or water that humans consume.

 How big are liver flukes?

-The liver fluke measures up to 15mm in length and 0.1 mm in width, in size.
+The liver fluke measures up to 15mm in length and 0.1 mm in width.

 Can one see liver fluke in stool?

-Eggs of Clonorchis, Opisthorchis or Fasciola are seen in the feces of the human host.
+Eggs of Clonorchis, Opisthorchis or Fasciola are seen in the faeces of the human host.
 It can also be found in the small intestine.

 To explore more information about liver flukes and other parasites, register at BYJU’S Biology.